Singapore Corporate Tax

 Income Tax Basis Period

 In Singapore, the statutory Income for the Year of Assessment (YA) is computed based on the income derived in the preceding calendar year (known as the basis year) from all sources.
-Singapore taxes income on territorial basis.
+Singapore taxes income on a territorial basis.

 Tax Incentives

-Development and Expansion Incentive
+- Development and Expansion Incentive (DEI) for Manufacturing and Services

-Approved Royalties Incentive
+- Approved Royalties Incentive (ARI)

 Foreign Tax Relief